 The Celebration of the Baptism of Children in the Parish of Forster Tuncurry

 We celebrate Baptism for children being presented by their parents or guardians on most Sundays of the year.
-These celebrations take place either during any of the Sunday Masses in the presence of the Parish community, or after the 9am Sunday Mass in our Forster church.
+These celebrations take place either during any of the Sunday Masses in the presence of the Parish community, or after the 9.30am Saturday Mass in our church.

-Before celebrating their baptism we ask the parents or guardians to attend a Baptism Preparation meeting, which is held on the second Monday of each month (except January) at 7pm in the Meeting Room of the Parish Office in Forster.
+Before celebrating the baptism parents or guardians are required to attend a Baptism Preparation meeting, which is held on the second Monday of each month (except January) at 7pm in the Meeting Room of the Parish Office in Forster.
 During this short session, the nature and significance of Baptism is discussed and there is an opportunity for questions to be asked.

 For those parents or guardians who do not reside in the Parish of Forster Tuncurry but would like to celebrate their child’s baptism with us because of family connections, this baptism preparation can be completed in your parish of residence.
 We would ask you to complete the Baptism Consent Form below and send to your Parish Priest.
 Once completed please return to our Parish Office, instructions are included and you can also upload the document via our Baptism Request Form below.
 The information provided confirms that you have completed this preparation session and that your Parish Priest has no objection to the Baptism taking place in the Parish of Forster Tuncurry.